huggingface/data-is-better-together/README.md

 # Data is Better Together

-Data is Better Together is a collab between 🤗 Hugging Face, 🏓 Argilla, and the Open Source ML community.
-Our goal is to empower the open source community to collectively build impactful datasets.
+Data is Better Together is a collaboration between 🤗 Hugging Face, 🏓 Argilla, and the Open-Source ML community.
+We aim to empower the open-source community to build impactful datasets collectively.

 ## What have we done so far?

 The community has created a dataset of 10k prompts [DIBT/10k_prompts_ranked](https://huggingface.co/datasets/DIBT/10k_prompts_ranked) ranked by quality as part of Data is Better Together.

-## What are currently working on?
+## What are we currently working on?

 We are working on several strands of work.
 Here are current active projects.

 ### 1. Prompt ranking

 Our first DIBT activity is focused on ranking the quality of prompts.
 We have already released version 1.0 of this dataset [DIBT/10k_prompts_ranked](https://huggingface.co/datasets/DIBT/10k_prompts_ranked).
-So far over 385 people have contributed annotations to this dataset but we are continuing to collect more annotations!
+So far, over 385 people have contributed annotations to this dataset, but we are continuing to collect more annotations!

 - Follow the progress of this effort in this [dashboard](https://huggingface.co/spaces/DIBT/prompt-collective-dashboard)
 - You can contribute to the ranking of prompts [here](https://huggingface.co/spaces/DIBT/prompt-collective)